-Students must complete all course work, preliminary examinations, and the dissertation requirement within 16 semesters, (excluding summer) from the date of their matriculation, excluding leaves of absence.
+Students must complete all course work, the preliminary examination, and the dissertation requirement within 16 semesters, (excluding summer) from the date of their matriculation, excluding leaves of absence.
 Except in unusual circumstances, students will be expected to gain admission to candidacy status prior to the end of their fourth year in the program (excluding leaves of absence).